Rmart7866/Spoitfy-Wrapped/README.md

-# M3EOP-Rmarti20
-Open Ended Project Module 3
 Ryan Martin
-Installations: Spotipy
+Installations: Spotipy must be downlaoded in order to run this program

 Summary: So this program uses spotipy to go into my own spotify data to retieve my top tracks.
 These top tracks are then printed on a website.
 Spotipy's funtions are